 Interesting.
 But was she really what she claimed to be?
 He stared her down over the table, searching her for any sign of weakness.

 She returned his death stare.

 He wasn't often provoked into this kind of game with someone who knew how to play.
-He was determined to find the fissure in her will and exploit it.
-Her eyes revealed nothing.
-Yes, she was convincingly inscrutable but there had to be something in there for him to intimidate.
+He squared off against her, determined to find the fissure in her will and exploit it, but her eyes revealed nothing.
+He felt a brief flutter of frustration.
+She was convincingly inscrutable but there had to be something in there for him to intimidate.
 It was just well hidden.